Ramuneid/1.2-Support-in-Lithuania/README.md

     )
 ```

-Rather than selecting a single worksheet manually, Power Query identifies the relevant worksheets according to their naming pattern:
+Rather than selecting one worksheet manually, Power Query identifies the relevant sheets according to their naming pattern:

 ```powerquery
 #"Filtered Rows" =